Pumpkin Scones with Espresso Icing

 Directions:

-1. Preheat oven to 350 degree.
+1. Preheat oven to 350 F. degrees.
 Line a baking sheet with parchment paper.

 2. Using a medium bowl, combine pumpkin puree, whole milk and vanilla.
 Put the bowl in the refrigerator to keep cold.

 3. Using a large bowl, whisk together flour, brown sugar, baking powder, salt, pumpkin pie spice and cinnamon.
-Remove cold butter from refrigerator and cut into very small cubes.
-Add the butter to the flour mixture.
+Add the cold butter to the flour mixture.
 Using a pastry cutter (or pinch the butter and the flour together with your fingers) combine until the butter is about the size of small petite peas.
-Remove pumpkin puree mixture from refrigerator.
+Remove pumpkin puree bowl mixture from refrigerator.
 Using a flat rubber spatula, combine the pumpkin puree mixture with the butter and flour mixture until just combined, being careful to not over mix.

 4. Flour your hands and a large cutting board.
-Turn the dough out onto the cutting board a few times, (dough will be very sticky) dust the top of the dough if need be, until it comes together and forms a ball.
-Form the dough into a 10 inch by 3 1/2 inch rectangle.
-Cut the dough with a knife or bench scraper along the 10 inch length, 2 1/2 inches apart, forming 4 squares.
-Now cut each of the 4 squares from one corner to the opposite corner, thus forming 8 triangles (please see picture below the recipe).
+Turn the dough out onto the cutting board a few times, (dough will be very sticky) dust the top of the dough, if needed.
+Work the dough until it comes together and forms a ball.
+Press the dough out into a round disc about 1-inch high.
+Cut into 8 wedges.

 5. Transfer scones to the prepared baking sheet, spaced at least 2 inches apart.
 Lightly brush the top of each scone with whole milk.
 Bake for 15 minutes or until golden brown.
-Remove the baking sheet to a wire rack to cool.
+Remove the baking sheet to a wire rack to cool for 20 minutes.

-Another helpful hint: When you remove the baking sheet from the oven to a wire rack to cool, I like to gently flip the scones over.
-This way the scones will not get over done on the bottom and it also helps brown the tops of the scones as they cool.
+Helpful hint: When you remove the baking sheet from the oven to a wire rack to cool.
+I like to gently flip the scones over.
+This will keep the scones from getting over done on the bottom as they continue to bake on the hot baking sheet.
+It also helps slightly brown the top of the scones as they cool.